afkfr0mkeyb0ard/GenUsernames/README.md

 `> python3 genusernames.py [-f1/f2/f3/f4] [-es/fr/en]`

 ```
+-d        Add a domain to the usernames for email mode (ie: -d google.com)
 -en       Use English dictionary only
 -fr       Use French dictionary only
 -es       Use Spanish dictionary only